findstructureintime/Time-Series-Analysis/README.md

 # Code Modules for *Finding Structure in Time: Visualizing and Analyzing Behavioral Time Series*

-This is the github repository containing the four Matlab code modules with sample examples introduced in the paper, *Finding Structure in Time: Visualizing and Analyzing Behavioral Time Series*.
+This is the github repository containing the five Matlab code modules with sample examples introduced in the paper, *Finding Structure in Time: Visualizing and Analyzing Behavioral Time Series*.
 [Here](https://psyarxiv.com/mpz9g/) is a preprint of the paper.
 These code modules aim to facilitate behavioral researchers to interpret and analyze high-density multi-modal behavior data, namely, to:
+1) provide a step-by-step “programming basics” tutorial on importing and manipulating common behavioral timeseries data,
-1) visualize the raw behavioral time series,
+2) visualize the raw behavioral time series,
-2) describe the distributional structure of temporal events: Burstiness calculation.
+3) describe the distributional structure of temporal events: Burstiness calculation.
 This is a method to quantify the temporal regularity of occurrence of events (Goh & Barabási, 2008),
-3) characterize the nonlinear dynamics over multiple timescales with Cross-Recurrence Quantification Analysis (CRQA) (Zbilut, Giuliani & Webber, 1998),
+4) characterize the nonlinear dynamics over multiple timescales with Cross-Recurrence Quantification Analysis (CRQA) (Zbilut, Giuliani & Webber, 1998),
-4) and quantify the directional relations among a set of interdependent multimodal behavioral variables with Granger Causality Granger, 1969; Bressler & Seth, 2011).
+5) and quantify the directional relations among a set of interdependent multimodal behavioral variables with Granger Causality Granger, 1969; Bressler & Seth, 2011).
 The four methods are complementary to each other, yet each module is standalone.
 Users can use any specific module as desired.

 ## System requirement and Matlab installation